martafontb/base/README.md

 ## Credits

-Theme developed by Marta for Jumbo Press.
+Theme developed by Marta Font for Jumbo Press.

-## License

-[License information]